 Test failures appear in the output area of the cell.

 You can use widgets to distinguish test invocations from normal invocations in a single notebook.
+The following code produces the example shown in the screenshot:

 To hide test code and results, select Hide Code or Hide Result from the cell actions menu.
 Errors are displayed even if results are hidden.